 Do you require a premiere status for films?

 For short and medium length films, no premiere status is required.
-If your short/medium length film is available online already, we will ask you to take it down temporarily upon receipt of acceptance notification through the end of the festival (in other words, for the month of March).
+If your short/medium length film is available online, we will ask you to take it down temporarily upon receipt of acceptance notification through the end of the festival (in other words, for the month of March).

 Are music videos considered?